 One of the most effective ways to win your first oDesk project is to go for those that fit your skills set, your expertise, and your interests.
 Imagine yourself applying for a job you had absolutely no experience for.
 How would you answer your employer's questions?
 How will you understand the terminology being used?
 Do you have the technology (e.g., software) needed to create the project?

 Go for projects that make your eyes sparkle and your adrenalin pump.
 If you feel your hands itching to apply to a job post and your brain churning ideas for how to create this employer's project, don't ever stop yourself from trying.

 They say that a new oDesk contractor has to go through 60 rejected applications before winning his first project.
 I'm not saying you have to count to 60 before you can earn your first job, but you should be ready to accept rejections of all kinds and to never give up.
 Keep applying to jobs that interest you and that you're knowledgeable about.
 Who knows, your next application may turn out to be your first big break after all.

 Bonus: One of my favorite tactics is to keep an eye out for newly posted job posts.
 Being one of the first 5-10 candidates to apply can increase your chances of winning the project, since the employer/hiring manager is pretty much awake and attentive when browsing through the first few applications.
 Just make sure to follow points 1-6 first before sending off an application.

 What was your experience like when you won your very first oDesk project?
 Was it easy, so-so, or difficult?
-Go ahead and share your stories in the comments!
+Go ahead and share your stories—and your advice on how to win your first oDesk job—in the comments!